 Photo Spheres are 360º panoramic photos that you can create using just your smartphone or DSLR camera.
 They are a great way to “share the world in 360º”.
-Unlike normal photos where a single viewpoint is captured, photo spheres allow others to freely look all around them to explore the entire scene.
+Unlike normal photos where a single viewpoint is captured, photo spheres allow others to freely look all around them to explore the entire scene, using your mouse to click and drag the image to get a full panoramic view of the area.

 Photo Spheres could be perceived only of interest to budding photographers or outdoor enthusiasts, but in fact they can bring a range of benefits to businesses within all sectors.
 For businesses with brick-and-mortar establishments, it is important that customers are easily able to locate their stores, especially if they are tucked away in a corner or hidden among similar looking buildings.